 Who is Leigh Turner?
 Well, I was conceived in Nigeria and spent the first three years of my life there.
 I’m the one on the left, my brother Stephen is holding the pram upright.

 I started writing fiction in 1985 – see my novels and short stories pages.
-I have also had a career which has taken me to, amongst other places, Moscow, Kyiv, Berlin, Hong Kong, Vladivostok, St Helena, Vienna, Buenos Aires, Beijing, Bermuda, Samarkand, Istanbul and even Brussels.
+My diplomatic career has provided much inspiration, including visits to Nevada, Moscow, Penang, Washington DC, Kyiv, Berlin, Hong Kong, Vladivostok, St Helena, Vienna, Buenos Aires, Beijing, Bermuda, Samarkand, Istanbul, Vienna and even Brussels.

-I started this blog in 2014 and have sought to fill it with material of interest.
+I began this writing blog in 2014 and have sought to fill it with material of interest.
 Please do explore and let me know in the “comments” section at the foot of each page if you’d like me to write about something else (or stop writing).
-You can find your way via the 5 pleasure paths.
+You can find your way via the 7 pleasure paths.

-If you prefer short stories, check out Seven Hotel Stories: the Complete Collection.
-They star Ms N, the world’s most brilliant, unpredictable and occasionally homicidal hotel manager and her beautiful but naive ally, Tatiana.
+My black comedy feminist collection Seven Hotel Stories stars Ms N, the world’s most brilliant, unpredictable and deadly hotel manager and her beautiful but naive ally, Tatiana.
 Again, reviews are on Amazon.